Moody Kids: How to Respond to Pouting, Whining and Sulking

 How to Reduce that Whining in Your Ear

 Whining is another annoying way kids have of expressing themselves.
-It has also become much more prevalent in our society over the last decade.
 You see a lot of people complaining all the time about things they can’t change.
-People blame others for their emotional state regularly, on all ends of society.
-When people constantly complain about problems, emotions or situations, they’re not willing to do anything positive about them.
+People blame others for their emotional state regularly.
+When people constantly complain about problems, emotions, or situations, they’re not willing to do anything positive about them.
 You’ll hear wealthy people whine, you’ll hear poor people whine.
 You’ll hear conservatives whine, you’ll hear liberals whine.
 And in the midst of that, you’ll hear children whining.

 Now, the emotional state that accompanies whining is usually that of feeling sorry for yourself.
 So maybe something’s not going your child’s way.
 They’re not getting something they want, or they’re afraid they’re going to lose something they’ve got.
 All of this contributes to the level and intensity of the whining.

 What I like to do is to give kids a journal in which they can write their complaints.
 They get to complain about something once, and afterwards they have to write about it in their journals.
-Set aside a certain time every day when your child gets ten minutes to complain, discuss what’s bothering them, and whine.
-At the end of the ten minutes, (and it’s got to end on time—use a little egg timer), everybody goes their way.
-Your child gets another chance tomorrow during "Complaint Time" or whatever you choose to call it.
+Set aside a certain time every day when your child gets ten minutes to complain, discuss what’s bothering them, and let them whine.
+At the end of the ten minutes (and it has to end on time—use a little egg timer), everybody goes their way.
+Your child gets another chance tomorrow during complaint time or whatever you choose to call it.
 This will help extinguish the constant whining.

 By the way, when you establish a complaint time (or whining time), your child will have to work to find things to complain about.
-The whining stops because most kids don’t want to do any work—they just want to complain.
-Another benefit to you as a parent is that from now on, when your kids whine, you can tell them to write it in their journals or save it for the complaint time tomorrow.
+The whining stops because most kids don’t want to do the work—they just want to complain.
+And if they do complain, you can tell them to write it in their journals or save it for the complaint time tomorrow.

-It’s not unusual to see kids who sulk and whine at home but don’t demonstrate that type of behavior at school.
-This is because they’ve learned it’s not going to work: their teachers don’t respond to them the same way their parents do.
+It’s common to see kids who sulk and whine at home but not at school.
+This is because they’ve learned it’s not going to work at school: their teachers don’t respond to them the same way their parents do.